anggaGPS/Web-App-Builder/Track/README.md

 ![App](https://github.com/anggaGPS/Web-App-Builder/blob/master/1.JPG)

 ## Features
-this widget will find athe data, animate point, and make some line from that point to track between certain time and certaint attribute
+this widget will find athe data, animate point, and make some line from that point to track between certain time and certaint attribute.
+This widget can find the movement in certain or all of time and visualize in the animation to deterimine location which has been passed.

+This project was on behalf with Telkom Indonesia to track historical for their operational car, sales, and other assets to find ROI and their KPI activities.

 ## Deploying
 1. Download this widget and put in Web App Builder Developer Directory  ...webappbuilderdirectory\client\stemapp\widgets\